3-Ethylphenol

 3-Ethylphenol is an organic compound with the formula C_{2}H_{5}C_{6}H_{4}OH.
 It is one of three isomeric ethylphenols.
 A colorless liquid, it occurs as an impurity in xylenols and as such is used in the production of commercial phenolic resins.

+Production

+3-Ethylphenol is produced by vigorous sulfonation of ethylbenzene, whereby initially produced 4-ethylphenylsulfonic acid converts to 3-ethylphenylsulfonic acid.
+The sulfonic acid is subsequently subjected to alkaline fusion, the dissolution of the sulfonic acid in molten alkali metal base (at 350 °C).
+The main steps in the synthesis are shown: